Thomas Bath: Early life

 Bath was born to Thomas Henry Richard Bath, a miner, and his wife Sarah Ann Bath (née Barrow), on 21 February 1875, at Hill End, New South Wales, a mining town in the Blue Mountains.

 He emigrated to the Western Australian Goldfields in 1896, and found work as a miner.
 The following year, after a brief sojourn in New South Wales, Bath was involved in founding the Amalgamated Workers' Association.
-In 1898, he was asked to head the local chapter of the Knights of Labor, a United-States-based labour organisation, which he represented at the 1899 trade union conference, held in Coolgardie.
+In 1898, he was asked to head the local chapter of the Knights of Labor, a United-States–based labour organisation, which he represented at the 1899 trade union conference, held in Coolgardie.

 In September 1900, Bath, despite having no formal training in writing, became the first editor of the Westralian Worker, a socialist publication.
 In July of the following year, Bath gave way to Wallace Nelson.

+He married his wife, Elizabeth Maria Jane, in 1904.

 Political career

-After being appointed secretary of the Kalgoorlie and Boulder Trades and Labor Council, Bath was involved in various faction-fighting between trade unions.
+Before entering Parliament, he was the Secretary of the Trades and Labor Council in Western Australia.After being appointed secretary of the Kalgoorlie and Boulder Trades and Labor Council, Bath was involved in various faction-fighting between trade unions.

+Bath began his political career in 1902 being elected as the Member for Hannans in the Western Australian Legislative Assembly as part of the Labor Party.

+He was re-elected, unopposed, for the new seat of Brown Hill in 1904.
+Bath was first appointed as the Chairman of Committees in the Legislative Assembly, but relinquished the office when he became the Minister for Education in 1905, as well as the Minister for Lands.

+When the Daglish Ministry was subject to a vote of no confidence and collapsed in August 1905, Bath was elected unanimously as the leader of the Labor Party.
+As a result, he became the Leader of the Opposition.
+He was re-elected, again unopposed, for the seat of Brown Hill in 1908.
+While acting as the Leader of the Opposition, he opposed an attempt to introduce public school fees for over 14 year olds, supporting free education from early childhood to university.
+He was also involved in the establishment of the University of Western Australia and served on its Senate from 1912 to 1919.

+Bath resigned as Leader of the Opposition in 1910, noting the "inadequacy of payment" for Parliamentarians, and noting that he was intending to retire as the member for Brown Hill at the end of his term.
+He was convinced to run for the party in the new seat of Avon in 1911.
+He was elected over a Ministerialist candidate and became the Minister for Lands and Agriculture.
+He retired from politics in 1914.